abelbg/CI-MLP-Optimizers/README.md

 * main.py: The main driver script that orchestrates the benchmarking and analysis process.

 ## Results
-Benchmark results are stored in the results/ directory and include CSV files and plots for performance metrics.
+Benchmark results are stored in the results/ and plots/ directory and include CSV files and plots for performance metrics.